wp-plugins/easy-digital-downloads-software-specs/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.8 =
+Fix: Removing Product microdata now required use of new EDD filter.

 = 1.7.1 =
 Fixed the shortcode call which was giving errors.
 Thanks to Austin Passy.